 In 2017 BNA signed a deal with German arms company AES to produce aircraft control systems.

-- Protest BAE’s involvement in London’s biannual DSEI arms fair, to be held in September 2019 in London’s Docklands.
+- Protest BAE’s involvement in London’s biannual DSEI arms fair, held in London’s Docklands.

 - If you are a student, pressure your university to end its partnerships with BAE.

 - Resist BAE ’s presence on university campuses and participation in careers fairs.